scode/arch4ec2/README.md

-Automated bootstrapping of Arch Linux AMI:s for EC2.
+## Description

+Mostly automated creation/bootstrapping of an Arch Linux AMI for EC2, without relying on any external "magic" other than that provided by EC2, Arch Linux, and the contents of this repository.

 Inspired by https://github.com/yejun/ec2build but updated and aiming to be a bit more complete.

 ## Current status

 Only 32 bit supported.
 64 bit would probably work with minor modifications; the known issue is that the kernel config must be modified.
-Unteste.d

-NOTE: Documentation is currently very minimal.
-Should be improved.
+Untested.

 ## How to create an AMI